Frequently Asked Questions for Alumni

 How many vacation/personal days do I need to request from work in order to attend?

 This will depend on where you’re located.
-We encourage you to consider the travel time to get to and from Beijing in time for the arrival and departure windows described above.
+We encourage you to consider the travel time to and from Beijing when requesting time off.

-What if I need to change my flight after I book it?
+What if I need to change my flight after booking?

 What if I need to arrive late or depart early?

-All alumni attending the event should arrive to Beijing before 11:59 p.m.
-CST on April 22 and depart 12 a.m.
+All alumni attending the event should arrive in Beijing before 11:59 p.m.
+CST on April 22 and depart 12:00 a.m.
 CST April 26 or later.
 Flights will not be funded for itineraries that do not meet these arrival and departure requirements, but accommodation and other included costs will be funded, so long as you notify Schwarzman Scholars and IIE of your itinerary.
 Alumni who do not attend the event in full may have their hotel room reservation cancelled if they do not notify Schwarzman Scholars ahead of the event, with accommodation costs then being their sole responsibility.
-In addition, their flight booked by lIE may be canceled (if applicable), they may be ineligible for their travel costs within China to be reimbursed, and/or the $250 USD registration deposit withheld, unless proof of a travel delay or airline-initiated flight cancellation is provided.
-All alumni attending the event are required to share final arrival and departure dates and times to lIE via a survey that will be shared in early January 2026.
-If alumni change their arrival and departure dates after submitting this survey, they are welcome to attend the Reunion, but must notify logistics@sch10yeardev.wpenginepowered.com prior to the event.
+In addition, their flight booked by IIE may be canceled (if applicable), they may be ineligible for their travel costs within China to be reimbursed, and/or the $250 USD registration deposit may be withheld, unless proof of a travel delay or airline-initiated flight cancellation is provided.
+If alumni change their arrival and departure dates after submitting this survey, they are welcome to attend the reunion, but must notify logistics@schwarzmanscholars10reunion.org prior to the event.

 Can I arrive early or depart late if I want to travel before or after the Reunion?